FixBD/Educare/readme.txt

 So, I just built something that I actually enjoyed and used lots of premium features without any charge!.

+### How to show result on (Front End) page?

+`[educare_results]`

+You need to add `[educare_results]` shortcode into WP post editor, template or any shortcode-ready area for front end results system.
+This shortcode display search form and results.
+So, users/students can easily find and view there results.

 ### Can I use it for school management?

-Yes, you can manage all students and teachers in your institute.
+Yes, Educare has exactly the features you want.
+So, feel free to use Educare on your website.

 ### Can I publish single subject results?
 Yes.
 Educare has a features called 'Add Marks'.
 Using these features admin (teacher) can add or publish subject wise multiple student results at a same time.
 So, it's most usefull for (single) teacher and subject.

-### How to show result on (Front End) page?

-`[educare_results]`

-You need to add `[educare_results]` shortcode into WP post editor, template or any shortcode-ready area for front end results system.
-This shortcode display search form and results.
-So, users/students can easily find and view there results.

 ### Can the result card be custom designed?